mmiranda222/.statsuite/content/install-source-code/windows-stat-core-services.md

 1. Json config files.- `NOT RECOMMENDED`

->  Copy the sample file dataspaces.private.json and auth.private.json from C:\git\dotstatsuite-core-transfer\docs\installation\config-examples to the deployment folder (C:\dotstatsuite-website\transfer-service\config).
+>  Copy the sample file dataspaces.private.json from C:\git\dotstatsuite-core-transfer\docs\installation\config-examples to the deployment folder (C:\dotstatsuite-website\transfer-service\config).

 2. Saving the configuration setting as environment variables for the IIS site (transfer-service). `Recommended`